cweachock/cweachock.github.io/selected-works.md

 ### Visual Design
 While working at Mark Cuban Companies I was responsible for visual design, marketing deliverables and everything in between.
 Early on, I was involved with graphic design, new branding initiatives, ads, typography, and packaging concepts.
 [Here](https://chrisweachock.com/visual-design/) are a few samples from various companies that showcase the breadth of my work.

+### Animation
+In addition to visual design, I always enjoy learning about animation.
+I got the opportunity to do some animation for a couple kickstarters and love incorporating it into the web as well.
+View some samples [here](https://chrisweachock.com/animation/)